Why Do We Recycle?

 - small printer toner cartridges

 While on campus, students, staff and faculty will find recycling bins for each stream, (PMG and paper) near landfill cans throughout the halls of academic and administrative buildings.

-Staff and Faculty members should each have a small deskside blue recycle bin to collect paper, plastic, metal, and glass in their office.
-Employees are expected to empty their personal recycle bins into the commuity bins in the hallway or suite.
+Staff and faculty members should each have a small desk-side blue recycle bin to collect paper, plastic, metal, and glass in their office.
+Employees are expected to empty their personal recycle bins into the community bins in the hallway or suite.

 - Paper should be clean and dry.
 Do NOT recycle paper plates or cups or boxes that are contaminated with food waste.